gasparesganga/gasparesganga.com/labs/jquery-popup-window/index.md

 });
 ```

-And here is some CSS with the `.custom_style` custom class specified:
+And here is some CSS for this `.custom_style` class:

 ```css
 /* Content's background */